Abhishek2010DevSingh/GuessGo/README.md

+Here's your updated README with the attribution added:

+---

 # Number Guessing Game

 A simple number guessing game written in Go.
 The game randomly selects a number between 1 and 100, and the player has to guess it within a limited number of attempts based on the chosen difficulty level.